 Feeding both during the day and at night, Willets take most of their prey from the surface, using their sensitive bill tip to grab up worms, snails, and insects.
 They also probe for sand crabs and other prey on mudflats and beaches, and take shellfish and small fiddler crabs from rocky shorelines.
 You’ll usually see them on wetted shorelines or wading close to the water’s edge, but occasionally Willets paddle in shallow waters to chase down small fish and crabs.
 In spring, the pill-will-willet flight call marks the arrival of Willets on the breeding grounds.
 Willet pairs often remain together for several years and return to the same nest sites.
 Males loudly defend their nesting and feeding territories, challenging their neighbors with a ritualized walk along territorial boundaries that can escalate into physical attacks.
 Both parents incubate the eggs and teach the young to feed.
 The female Willet departs the nest site up to two weeks ahead of the male, leaving her mate to finish raising the chicks.
 Back to top

-Although Willets are common and no recent long-term changes in Willet populations have been noted, the conversion of native grasslands and wetlands to agricultural use has decreased the amount of suitable breeding territory for the western subspecies.
+Though Willets are common in some areas, they appear to have declined between 1966 and 2014, according to the North American Breeding Bird Survey.
+This species is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+They can be found wintering on both coasts of the U.S. and in Mexico, and move to inland areas of the U.S. and Canada as well as to the N.E. coast of the U.S during the breeding season.
+The conversion of native grasslands and wetlands to agricultural use has decreased the amount of suitable breeding territory for the western subspecies.
 Coastal development in California has also degraded potential wintering sites for this population.
 Both adults and fledglings are also vulnerable to collisions with power lines built through wetland breeding sites.
 Willets were widely hunted for food in the nineteenth century; it took passage of the Migratory Bird Treaty Act in 1918 to begin the Willet’s comeback to its present numbers.Back to top

-- Hayman, P., J. Marchant and T. Prater.
-1986.
-Shorebirds: An Identification Guide to the Waders of the World.
-Houghton Mifflin Company, Boston.
+Hayman, P., J. Marchant, and T. Prater (1986) Shorebirds: an identification guide to the waders of the world.
+Houghton Mifflin Company, Boston, Massachusetts, USA.

-O'Brien, M., R. Crossley, and K. Karlson.
-2006.
+O'Brien, M., R. Crossley, and K. Karlson (2006).
 The Shorebird Guide.
-Houghton Mifflin, Boston.
+Houghton Mifflin, New York, New York, USA.

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.